 The three age/grade-appropriate tours offer synchronous learning at its best and connect with NGSS concepts.
 With the use of storytelling, songs, riddles, movement and more.
 Our tours are educational, interactive and fun!

 All of our staff have been vaccinated and get weekly covid tested, proof of negative test are available upon request.

-All virtual tours include
+All Eco-Tours include

 - Fun-filled activities that include interactive displays, hands-on learning, native plant identification and more

 You must arrive 30 minutes before start time if your class is having a snack prior to the tour.